 Is there such a thing as an objective reality?
 If we answer, “Yes”, how do we know this?
 Can we ‘prove’ it?
 Doubtful that we might prove it; anything we perceive is through a subjective lens.

 And, how are they related: ‘absolute’,’objective’ realities; and ‘relative’, ‘subjective’ realities?
 I imagine a coin, with two sides: on one side, the objective/subjective tension; on the other, the absolute/relative dichotomy.
 (Alternatively, the absolute/objective on one side, the subjective/relative reality on the other.

 And, the ‘coin’ of Perception: the one side, the perceiver, the subject of the perception, the response to the object; the flipside, the perceived, the object of perception, the given.

 the branch of metaphysics dealing with the nature of being

 I easily lose my way in the terminology of philosophy, but a couple of days ago I stumbled through a piece by Justin Lee online which makes reference to “a participatory ontology that does not reduce Being to mere immanence, but appeals to the irreducible unity of the True, the Good, and the Beautiful in the perfect simplicity of transcendent being” . . .
 This was at:

-(I’ve not yet posted T. S. Eliot on these pages, but I clearly recall him writing that hope would be hope for the wrong thing . . .
-Perhaps these three virtues might be subsumed by another concept . . . kindness?
-Another ‘coin’ of our lives, this one, the ‘coin’ of human Being, would have volition, capacity, choice on the one side, and awareness and kindness on the other: the given, the response.)
+(I’ve not yet posted T. S. Eliot on the pages of this blog, but I clearly recall him writing that hope would be hope for the wrong thing . . .
+Perhaps these three virtues might be subsumed by another concept . . . personal kindness?
+Another ‘coin’ of our lives, this one, the ‘coin’ of an individual’s human Being, would have volition, capacity, choice on the one side, and awareness and kindness on the other: the given, the response.)

 Concepts, concepts, yes—but a concept wouldn’t exist unless it reflected our experience and our need to share it.